i-like-bfs-and-dfs/wolfram-reasoning/README.md

-# Incentivizing Wolfram-based reasoning in VLMs via reinforcement learning
+# Incentivizing Wolfram-based thinking in VLMs via reinforcement learning
 I'm experimenting with a GRPO-based RL algorithm to incentivize representation and thinking of visual math concepts, by the Qwen3-VL-2B-Instruct model, in Wolfram language.

 ## Thinking in Wolfram